marianayamamoto/isplit/README.md

 # isplit
-App to split a check and calculate tip
+App to split a check and calculate tip using SwiftUI